St. Louis, MO

 Numerous patients and interested individuals gave emotional testimony at the September advisory panel meeting and additional 2,833-interested individuals posted their Essure stories to a public docket.
 The public docket is now closed but the stories of women that were not warned of the dangers of Essure remain available for public viewing.

 In addition, E-sisters continue to take their grassroots efforts to Congress getting the support of U.S. Rep Mike Fitzpatrick who presented Congress with a bill ordering the withdrawal of Essure from the market.
-Essure advocates continue to contact congressman at their local levels in hopes of getting support for Essure removal.
+Essure advocates continue to contact congressmen at their local levels in hopes of getting support for Essure removal.

 Essure advocates have also captured the attention of Erin Brockovich, who dedicates a website to the stories and voices of women facing serious medical issues after being implanted with the Essure device.
 These stories are meant to save thousands of women from making a birth control decision that could negatively impact their health.